Hemdat: History

 Hemdat was first established in 1979, as a pioneer Nahal military outpost that was soon thereafter demilitarized and turned into a kibbutz when turned over to residential purposes to a group of pioneers from Hashomer Hatzair and Israel Boy and Girl Scouts Federation.
 Due to the harsh living conditions of the valley (intense heat, distant location) and other obstacles, this group abandoned the kibbutz and the village was returned to the Israel Defense Forces Nahal brigade.
-In 1997, a new group organized by the Amana settlement organization and moved to resettle Hemdat.
-This group was made up of students at the Bnei David Mechina pre-military yeshiva academy in Eli and one family named Shitrit.
+In 1997, a group of Bnei David Mechina pre-military yeshiva academy in Eli, organized by the Amana organization moved to Hemdat to resettle it.
+One family named Shitrit moved with the students.

 Education

-Three months after the re-founding of the village, a religious pre-military academy was established called Hemdat Yehuda.
+Since 1997, a religious pre-military academy called Hemdat Yehuda is operating in the settlement.
 Other educational institutions include a nursery school and a kindergarten.
-Young children learn at the elementary school on the Sde Eliyahu kibbutz.
-The older youth learn at the Sde Eliyahu High School, and other institutions in the area and elsewhere.

 Demographics

+As of 2024, 53.6% of Hemdat's population were male, 46.2% female.
+Roughly 70% of the population was under 24 years of age.

 Hemdat does not have a homogeneous population and it is made up of a mixed group of families from different Jewish ethnic backgrounds and locations in Israel.
 There is one central synagogue that serves the village, as well as religious services at the academy.